TheOdinProject/curriculum/web_development_101/introduction_to_web_development.md

 Hopefully, you've gained a better idea of what a web developer actually does and what your life might look like if you decided to take it on as a career.
 This has only been a teaser into the world of web development.

 In this course, "Web Development 101," you'll take a journey through the entire spectrum of topics that you will eventually need to know.
-It is meant to jump around a variety of topics that you are totally unfamiliar with, let you have a small taste of it, and then move onward.
+It is meant to jump around a variety of topics that you are totally unfamiliar with, let you have a small taste of them, and then move on.

 The following courses will dive deep into these topics later on, and you will build dozens of scripts, projects, and websites to cement those skills that will get you hired.